Tag Archive for: Balham

 Nursery Places at Little Cedars Nursery, Streatham

 Ofsted rates Little Cedars Day Nursery as a Good ProviderLittle Cedars is a nursery & preschool offering high-quality childcare in Streatham, near Tooting, Tooting Bec, Tooting Common, Tooting Broadway, Furzedown, Balham, Norbury and Colliers Wood.Little Cedars is a wonderful nursery in Streatham in London SW16.
 Here, babies, toddlers, and children under five are nurtured and given all the opportunities they need to grow as individuals and absolutely flourish.
 It’s a warm, welcoming environment where they have fun, are safe and feel valued.
 Each child has a Key Person who, along with other team members, ensures they have all the tools they need to excel and achieve personal bests in every area of their learning and development.
-In this way, they will be school-ready and ready to thrive from the moment they leave Little Cedars and begin school.
+In this way, they will be primed and prepared to thrive from the moment they leave Little Cedars to begin school.

 As a nursery in Streatham, we will also be a convenient choice for those looking for nurseries near Streatham Common, Streatham Hill, Streatham Park, Tooting Common, Tooting, Tooting Broadway, Furzedown, Balham, Norbury and Colliers Wood.
 Get in touch today to arrange a guided visit with your child or ask any questions.
 We’re here to help!